Mikemupararano/timed-coding-quiz/README.md

-# timed-coding-quiz
+# A timed-coding-quiz
-In this respository, I showcase a timed coding quiz that I designed using HTML, CSS and JavaScript.
+In this repository, I showcase a timed coding quiz that I designed using HTML, CSS and JavaScript.
 If a participant takes the code quiz and click the start button, the timer will start immediately.

 Once the time starts, the participant is presented with a question and once a question is answered, another questions comes up on the screen!